 Colors play an important role when it comes to designing mobile apps.
 Applications having contrast and striking colors are likely to appeal more than the dull and sophisticated ones.
 However, sometimes this does not help.
 Nowadays people are more inclined towards using simple and user-friendly apps having limited colors.
 On top of that, they expect basic colors to complete the whole app.
 Therefore, in this case, the second option is more feasible i.e. going for sophisticated ones rather than striking ones.
 Whatever it may be, the fact of the matter is neglecting good color combinations can have a devastating impact on your app traffic and ultimately sales.

 We, at Peerbits, have a highly capable and experienced design team full of expert designers who pay a lot of attention in creating unique and mesmerizing design giving lie to our client apps.
+That’s the reason why we’re recognized as a top App Design & Development Company on DesignRush.
 We emphasize on style, user testing, and color simultaneously keeping in mind both iOS, Android, Windows, and other smartphone OS platforms.
 Let us scrutinize each one of them:

 User Interface (UI) elements and color palettes should seamlessly go with one another delivering an intuitive as well as interactive User Experience (UX) for visitors.